isabella232/laravel-share-dialog-docs/docs/Idea.md

 ## Philosophy

 This package makes use of [InertiaJs](https://inertiajs.com/) for the data flow between backend and frontend without writing any API's and [Bouncer](https://github.com/JosephSilber/bouncer) to assign abilites and permissions to other users.

+## Use Cases

+You can install this package in any laravel project but make sure you have installed Tailwind and Bouncer pre-installed.

+## When not to use

+Sharedo was specifically built for projects where entities have a relation with the users If your project's entites are independent of the users then this package is of no use.